 Set underneath the railway arches of Peckham Rye station, Bar Story is a great place for a cocktail, especially during happy hour.
 The bar also houses New Gallery, an exhibition space showcasing new artists.

-This former warehouse holds some of the best club nights and music events in sout-east London.
+This former warehouse holds some of the best club nights and music events in south-east London.
 Particularly popular for it’s reasonable drinks prices, you’re bound to bump into familiar faces.

 Comedy fans flock to this Greenwich venue for its varied line up of acts.
 Nervous newbies and well-established international stars often share the same bill.

-The summer months herald the arrival of Frank's, a pop up bar on the top level of a drab multi-storey car park in Peckham.
+The summer months herald the opening of Frank's, a pop-up bar and on the top level of a multi-storey car park in Peckham.
 The views from 10 storeys up are definitely worth the journey.